 A social logo is an image that represents your content when you share it on social media.
 Squarespace offers you the ability to add custom social logos for sharing, which is great.
-Since our demo template is for a Thai Restaurant, we put up a beautiful flatlay of some Thai food.
+Since our demo template is for a Thai Restaurant, we put up a beautiful flat-lay of some Thai food.

 Add Site Information And Configure Key Settings

-If you’re still here, it’s reasonably because you’re now seeing how easy to use Squarespace really is, and more importantly, if it fits your budget, you won’t mind giving it a try.
-So we’ll get to the pricing in the next chapter to help you decide whether Squarespace is value for money and if you should go for it.
+If you’re still here, it’s reasonable because you’re now seeing how easy to use Squarespace really is, and more importantly, if it fits your budget, you won’t mind giving it a try.
+So we’ll get to the pricing in the next chapter to help you decide whether Squarespace is value for your money and if you should go for it.